 - Refer to the Bloom’s Taxonomy as a resource

-- Use words that point to the specific actions, knowledge or skill acquired in context with the subject area that can be measured.
+- Use verbs that point to the specific, knowledge or skill that can be measure and acquired in the subject area.

-- To write the expected SLOs, begin with statement “students will be able to…” and use an action verb and an object.
+- To write the expected SLOs, begin with statement “students will …” and use an action verb and an object.

 - The verb states action as per the cognitive process and the object describes knowledge students are expected to acquire (Anderson & Krathwohl, 2001, pages 4-5 )

 - Example: Students will be able to explain the causes of unemployment and inflation.